fatiando/website/index.rst

     <h2><i class="fas fa-rocket"></i> New to Python?</h2>

-If you don't have so much experience with Python language, **don't worry!**.
+If you don't have too much experience with Python, **don't worry!**.
-We recommend you the `Software Carpentry lessons <https://software-carpentry.org/lessons/>`__.
-These are a really great for starting to learn Python for scientific computation.
+We recommend the `Software Carpentry lessons <https://software-carpentry.org/lessons/>`__, a great place to start learning Python for scientific computation.

 .. raw:: html